mitrefccace/iam/README.md

 ##### Previous OpenAM exists

 This error could be caused if OpenAM was previously installed.
 Look in the home folder of a user that installed OpenAM previously.
-If you find a directory named `.openamcfg`, rename the directory and rerun the `oam_installer.py`.
-See the installation log file `/opt/tomcat/webapps/ace1/install.log` and the tomcat log files in  `/opt/tomcat/logs` for errors.
+If you find a directory named `.openamcfg`, delete it and its contents.
+Then follow the [Reinstallation of OpenAM (optional)](#Reinstallation-of-OpenAM-(optional)) instructions above.
+Also see the installation log file `/opt/tomcat/webapps/ace/install.log` and the tomcat log files in  `/opt/tomcat/logs` for errors.

 ##### A tomcat users already exists

 Another cause of this error is existence of a `tomcat` user from a previous installation.
-See the installation log file `/opt/tomcat/webapps/ace1/install.log` and the tomcat log files in  `/opt/tomcat/logs` for errors.
+See the installation log file `/opt/tomcat/webapps/ace/install.log` and the tomcat log files in  `/opt/tomcat/logs` for errors.
 Delete that `tomcat` user and the `tomcat` folder and try again:

 ```bash
 $  userdel -r tomcat